Help!!! My Hamster Got Baby Hamsters

 - Do you have enough time and energy to clean all the cages?

 - The best advice we can give you is look for a reputable hamster breeder and give the baby hamsters to him or her.
-This is why.
+Why?
 You want the hamster to receive the best care possible.
 Breeders have seen it all and know what to do in all cases.

 - Pet stores do not have the best track record when it comes to this.
-If there are some reputable pet stores, they are not many.
+Though some are good, there aren’t many reputable pet stores.

-- Again, giving your relatives the baby hamsters or selling them is not a good decision either.
-They may not be well taken care of, maybe if you educate them on how to correctly care for hamsters.
+- Again, giving your relatives the baby hamsters or selling them is not a good decision either; they may not be well taken care of.
+You can, maybe educate them on how to correctly care for hamsters.

-How to care for the baby hamsters before you find a reputable hamster breeder
+How to care for baby hamsters before you find a reputable hamster breeder

 - DO NOT disturb the nest or touch the baby hamsters